ridgekuhn/arklone-arkos/DEVELOPERS.md

 /path/to/local_directory@remote_directory@filters
 ```

-* `remote_directory` can be a subdirectory, eg, `parent_dir/child_dir`, but it should not contain leading or trailing slashes.
+* `remote_directory` can be a directory tree, eg, `parent_dir/child_dir`, but it should not contain leading or trailing slashes.

-* Multiple filters can be passed with pipe-delimiting:
+* Multiple filters can be passed with pipe-delimiting: `filter1|filter2|filter3`
-`filter1|filter2|filter3`

 * Pass only the name of the filter, no extension.
-Default filter files are stored in [rclone/filters] (rclone/filters).
+Default filter files are stored in [rclone/filters](rclone/filters).

-**example retroarch.path unit**
+**example retroarch.path unit:**
-For unescaped instance name `/home/user/.config/retroarch/saves@retroarch/saves@retroarch-savefile|retroarch-savestate`:

 ```
+# Unescaped instance name: /home/user/.config/retroarch/saves@retroarch/saves@retroarch-savefile|retroarch-savestate

 [Path]
 PathChanged=/home/user/.config/retroarch/saves
 Unit=arkloned@-home-user-.config-retroarch-saves\x40retroarch-saves\x40retroarch\x2dsavefile\x7cretroarch\x2dsavestate.service